aspose-email/Aspose.Email-API-References/english/python-net/aspose.email.mapi/mapijournal/_index.md

 ## MapiJournal class

-Represents the Outlook Journal object.
+Represents a MAPI journal item.

 The MapiJournal type exposes the following members:
 ## Constructors